Oodles of piping hot noodles to slurp from.

 Keep up with Sachiko Sushi on Facebook.

 Samurai has the smallest bowls of ramen on this list, but they’re also more affordable.
 Bean sprouts cool down the piping hot broth so you can start slurping sooner.
 Variations such as cold ramen and Tan Tan ramen make seasonal appearances.

 Formerly Sushi Yukari and located at the Whole Foods shopping center at River and Craycroft, Sushi Zona’s shio (salt) broth provides a simpler, cleaner flavor.
 Soy sauce, miso, and tonkotsu are also available soup bases.

 Yamato Japanese Restaurant

 857 E. Grant Rd.

-Yamato Japanese Restaurant is small and easy to miss.
-Located in a strip mall two doors east from Sher-E-Punjab, they’ve been there since 1988 with the same master sushi chef, owner, and operator, Noboru Nakajima.
-It’s some of the best sushi in Tucson.
-They also happen to serve three types of ramen: Tonkotsu, or a pork broth, Miso, and Shoyu.
+Yamato has been tucked away in a strip mall two doors east from Sher-E-Punjab since 1988 with the same sushi chef, owner, and operator, Noboru Nakajima.
+They also serve three types of ramen: tonkotsu, miso, and shoyu.

 2741 N. Campbell Ave.

 Yoshimatsu serves about ten different ramen varieties, including seasonal specials such as the vegetarian Tomato Ramen.